ibm-cloud-docs/sap/sap-power-virtual-server-mig-db-db2.md

 {{site.data.keyword.attribute-definition-list}}

-# Migrating SAP ERP 6 on IBM Db2 to an IBM Power Virtual Server
+# Migrating SAP ERP 6 on IBM Db2 to IBM Power Virtual Server
 {: #sapmig-db-db2}

 Use the following guide to migrate your SAP Enterprise Resource Planning 6 (ERP) system from an IBM Db2 to an IBM Power Virtual Server.
 You have different options to migrate IBM Db2 databases to a target system.